richelbilderbeek/paper_k3_ratings/docs/paper.md

 - H2: the songs unique to each K3 formation
   have the same distribution in their ratings, for those songs that have the exact same group of text writers
+- H3: lyrics have remained constant in time

 ## Methods